 - How you will be personally responsible should anything go wrong

-In addition, Sole Traders also benefit from having the least administration burden of filing and compliance, however beware, as a Sole Trader you are personally liable for your business debts.
+In addition, Sole Traders also benefit from having the least administrative burden of filing and compliance, however, beware, as a Sole Trader you are personally liable for your business debts.

 A Limited Company (whether a Private Limited Company (LTD) or a Public Limited Company (PLC) is a separate legal entity from the owner, formed to run a business.
 It is one of the most common structures chosen for new companies.

 The key benefit of having a Limited Company comes from the fact that it’s a separate legal entity.
 It hence is responsible for its debts and liabilities rather than the owner.
 Also, it usually has more favourable tax treatments than a Sole Trader.
 As with everything, the catch here is the increased compliance and administrative burden that comes with the package.

 The clue is in the name, a Partnership allows you and your business partners to form a business together, sharing responsibilities and profits.
 There are two different ways this can be achieved.
 Through a normal Partnership, where each individual is treated in a similar way to a Sole Trader when it comes to tax and personal responsibility.